In-memory caching and persistence v7

-JAVA_HEAP_SIZE parameter in the xDB Startup Configuration file.
-See xDB Replication Configuration File for information on the xDB Startup Configuration file.
+JAVA_HEAP_SIZE parameter in the Replication Server configuration file.
+See Replication configuration file for information on the Replication Server configuration file.

-The persistence I/O overhead can be minimized by increasing the heap size value and defining a more frequent synchronization interval such as for every few seconds.
-See Creating a Schedule for information on setting a replication schedule.
+You can minimize the persistence I/O overhead by increasing the heap size value and defining a more frequent synchronization interval, such as for every few seconds.
+See Creating a schedule for information on setting a replication schedule.

 The data changes are persisted in a local file on the host running the publication server.
 The file is stored in the directory

 Each time persistence occurs, a new file is created.
-After the files have been processed, they are periodically removed from disk.
+After the files are processed, they are periodically removed from disk.